Plan to share

 Watch the video about what data management planning is, how you do it and why it is important (5:30).

 If you haven’t yet participated in any research data management training, find out what kind of trainings your organisation provides.
-The University of Eastern Finland Library offers research data management training for UEF graduate students in the Basics of Research Data Management course (8022050, 1 cp).
+The University of Eastern Finland Library offers research data management training for UEF graduate students in the Basics of Research Data Management course (8022050, 1 ECTS).
 The study material is openly available for everyone.

 Tools for creating DMPs